 In the first month I went to a local supermarket and bought the cheapest source of oats rice and pasta and started from there:

-In this first month I was a lot more confident of the sustainability of the diet.
-After all Christchurch is a surpringly abundant city - the red zone is full of fruit trees - and fejoa was in season.
-Not only that but we still had some fresh greens and tomatoes growing in the garden.
-This is where the questions started coming in.
-If I wasn't working/studying then I'd have more time to forage and garden increasing the healthfullness of the diet.
+In this first month, I was a lot more confident about the sustainability of the diet.
+After all, Christchurch is a surprisingly abundant city - the red zone is full of fruit trees - and Feijoa was in season.
+This is where the questions started coming in: If I weren't working/studying, then I'd have more time to forage and garden, increasing the healthfulness of the diet.

-After a month break from the diet (during a road-trip) winter had long sinced rolled in.
-I was in the deep end.
+After a month's break from the diet (due to a road-trip) winter had long since rolled in.

-Crunching the numbers it seems the rice and sugar were the cheapest source of calories so on my next attempts I skipped out on the oats and pasta, the former not sitting with me well.
-Foreseeing the end of my time in New Zealand I decided to start getting through my food from before the challenge (only around 2.5kgs of lentils) this meant that I lasted over a month with the next lot of shopping.
+Crunching the numbers, it seems the rice and sugar were the cheapest sources of calories, so on my next trial, I skipped out on the oats and pasta.
+As I foresaw the end of my time in New Zealand, I decided to start getting through my food from before the challenge (only around 2.5kgs of lentils) this meant that I lasted over a month with the next lot of shopping.

-I've since lost the reciept for the second wave of purchasing but for a long-time it was literally just sugar-water throughout the day with peanut-butter sticky (more sugar) rice for dinner - when I was out of peanut butter I switched to lentils.
-Funnily enough this reminded me of when I tried Durianrider's sugar challenge.
-With the constant supply of sugar I actually felt incredibly good (there was no crashing)... until my body adapted to the sugar and was drained of nutrients after a few weeks.
-The glow my skin had from when I tried raw-veganism had slowly faded... as did my mood.
-It was time to go back to a "normal" diet.
+I've since lost the receipt for the second wave of purchasing, but for a long time it was literally just sugar-water throughout the day with peanut butter and sweet rice for dinner - when I was out of peanut butter I switched to lentils.
+Funnily enough, this reminded me of when I tried Durianrider's sugar challenge.
+With the constant supply of sugar, I actually felt incredibly good (there was no crashing).
+That was until my body adapted to the sugar and was drained of nutrients.
+The glow my skin from when I tried raw veganism had slowly faded, as did my mood.
+Signalling to me that it was time to go back to a 'normal' diet.

 Have you made an effort to reduce your food costs?
 What do you find does/doesn't work?
 Share in the comments!